RyanManning24/SoloProject/Docs/README.txt

 This is the projects documents there will be a video playthrough here and also a copy of my CGS Contribution so which shows some thought proccess on the game.
+A link to the repo is here - https://github.com/RyanManning24/SoloProject